Interpolation Problems: Del Pezzo Surfaces: Interlude: Association

 The key to finding $2$-Veronese surfaces through $9$ points is to find a genus $1$ curve through the $9$ points, and then find a $2$-Veronese surface containing that curve.
 We start off by understanding $2$-Veronese surfaces containing a genus $1$ curve.

-\begin{proposition} Let $k$ be an algebraically closed field and let $E \subset \bp^5_k$ be a genus $1$ curve, embedded by a complete linear series of degree $6$.
-If $\ch k \neq 2$, there are precisely four $2$-Veronese surfaces containing $E$ and if $\ch k = 2$, there are precisely two $2$-Veronese surfaces containing $E$. \end{proposition} \begin{remark} It is shown in \cite[Theorem 5.6]{dolgachev:on-certain-families-of-elliptic-curves-in-projective-space} that there are exactly four $2$-Veronese surfaces containing a given genus 1 curve of degree $6$ in $\bp^5$ over a field of characteristic $0$.
-However, the proof given there does not make it completely clear why there is a unique $2$-Veronese surface through $E$ corresponding to each chosen square root of the line bundle embedding $E$.
-Therefore, we now repeat the proof in more detail, and generalize it to all characteristics. \end{remark} \begin{proof} Say $E \ra \bp^5$ is given by the invertible sheaf $\scl$.
+\begin{proposition} Let $k$ be an algebraically closed field and let $E \subset \bp^5_k$ be a general genus $1$ curve, embedded by a complete linear series of degree $6$.
+If $\ch k \neq 2$, there are four $2$-Veronese surfaces containing $E$ and if $\ch k = 2$, there are two $2$-Veronese surfaces containing $E$. \end{proposition} \begin{remark} It is shown in \cite[Theorem 5.6]{dolgachev:on-certain-families-of-elliptic-curves-in-projective-space} that there are exactly four $2$-Veronese surfaces containing a given genus 1 curve of degree $6$ in $\bp^5$ over a field of characteristic $0$.
+However, the proof given there does not make it completely clear why there is a unique $2$-Veronese surface through general $E$ corresponding to each chosen square root of the line bundle embedding $E$.
+Therefore, we now repeat the proof in more detail, and generalize it to all characteristics.
+In fact, the proof shows there are $4$ such $2$-Veronese surfaces for all $E$ if $\ch k \neq 2$, there are $2$ such $2$-Veronese surfaces if $\ch k = 2$ and $E$ corresponds to a non-supersingular elliptic curve after choosing a point, and there is $1$ such $2$-Veronese if $\ch k = 2$ and $E$ corresponds to a supersingular elliptic curve after choosing a point. \end{remark} \begin{proof} Say $E \ra \bp^5$ is given by the invertible sheaf $\scl$.
 For any degree three invertible sheaf $\scm$ with $\scm^{\otimes 2} \cong \scl$, we can map $E \ra \bp^2$ using $\scm$.
 Then, the composition of $E \ra \bp^2$ with the $2$-Veronese map $\bp^2 \ra \bp^5$ will send $E$ to $\bp^5$ by $\scl$ and so we have constructed a $2$-Veronese surface containing $E$.
-Since there are two such sheaves $\scm$ in characteristic $2$ and four in all other characteristics (since a general genus $1$ curve has two $2$ torsion points in characteristic $2$ and four such points in all other characteristics), it suffices to show these are the only $2$-Veronese surfaces containing $E$.
+Since there are two such sheaves $\scm$ in characteristic $2$ for a general $E$ and four in all other characteristics (since a non supersingular elliptic curve has two $2$ torsion points in characteristic $2$ and every genus $1$ curve has four such points in all other characteristics), it suffices to show these are the only $2$-Veronese surfaces containing $E$.
 That is, we only need show that for each square root $\scm$ of $\scl$, there is a unique $2$-Veronese surface $X \cong \bp^2$ containing $E$ so that the map $E \ra \bp^2$ is given by a basis for the global sections of $\scm$.

 First, note that if an automorphism fixes $E$ pointwise then it fixes all of $\bp^5$.
 This holds because $E$ spans $\bp^5$, and so a linear automorphism fixing $E$ pointwise would also fix a basis for the vector space $H^0(\sco_E(1))$ which satisfies $\bp H^0(\sco_E(1)) \cong \bp^5$.
 Hence, such an automorphism would fix all of $\bp^5$.